 Meanwhile, William Michelsone held his estates in Innerkethin Scotland.
 The Latinization of this name at this time was Michaelis and many of the individuals are recorded in charters under this name.
 John Michaelis of Brechin was the rector of that place in 1464.
 "Robert Michael de Hyrmanston was a charter witness in 1438, John Michell had a remission granted him in 1489 for his part in holding Dumbarton Castle against the king, and John Mitsell held a land in Glasgow in 1496."

-Important Dates for the Mikels family
+Early History of the Mikels family

 This web page shows only a small excerpt of our Mikels research.
 Another 124 words (9 lines of text) covering the years 1433, 1463, 1474, 1646, 1465, 1600, 1591, 1663, 1662, 1663, 1642, 1710, 1699, 1702 and are included under the topic Early Mikels History in all our PDF Extended History products and printed products wherever possible.